jart/scriptus/docs/glossary.md

 ##script owner

 When running a script, you can specify an owner.
 This used to be used as a default `to` argument, but this is no longer the case.
-The result of the root process will be said to the owner.
+This variable will soon be deleted

-##datastore, previously "DAO"
+##datastore.

 This is where Scriptus stores all data.
 There are several different types of datastore, as discussed in the internal architecture page.